Xyvir/Qharbox/README.md

 Qharbox allows you to create rich, graphical callouts and annotations on images without leaving your favorite Markdown editor.
 It's designed for technical documentation, tutorials, and complex note-taking where a static image just isn't enough.

+The project is built on a unique core philosophy that enables powerful features within the limitations of standard text-based formats.

+## The Core Philosophy: The Quantum-Character Box

+The foundational principle of Qharbox is the **Quantum-Character Box**.
+This concept dictates that all graphical alignment and annotation data is abstracted in terms of a single-dimensional coordinate system, as if every possible position on a 2D canvas could be mapped to a character in a string.

+This approach treats the annotation data as being in a "quantum" state:

+1.  **As Raw Text:** In its native form, the data is a simple, linear sequence of characters and coordinates.
+It is portable, human-readable, and can be stored in any plain text format.
+2.  **As a Rendered Graphic:** When observed by a Qharbox-compatible renderer, this 1D data is "resolved" into a rich, 2D interactive diagram layered on top of its source image.

+By abstracting complex 2D graphs into a simple 1D format, Qharbox ensures that the source of truth is always just text.

+### A Key Benefit: Graceful Degradation

-The core philosophy is **Graceful Degradation**: your Qharbox diagrams will remain readable and understandable even in standard Markdown viewers that don't have the Qharbox renderer installed.
+A direct and powerful result of the Quantum-Character Box philosophy is **Graceful Degradation**.
+Because the underlying data is just structured text, your Qharbox diagrams remain readable and understandable even in standard Markdown viewers that don't have the Qharbox renderer installed.
+The diagram simply "collapses" to its text state without losing any core information.

-## The Problem

-Standard images in Markdown are static.
-While tools like Mermaid or PlantUML are great for generating structured charts, they don't allow for freeform annotation of existing images.
-Qharbox fills this gap, enabling you to add lines, text, and interactive elements to any image in a way that is both powerful and portable.

-## Core Concepts: The Two-Block System
+## How It Works: The Two-Block System

-To achieve graceful degradation, Qharbox uses a pair of fenced code blocks.
-This ensures the raw data is always visible and that standard Markdown parsers won't break.
+To implement this philosophy in Markdown, Qharbox uses a pair of fenced code blocks.
 A custom Qharbox renderer will intelligently combine these two blocks into one interactive component.

-1.  **The Meta Block (`qharbox-meta`):** A human-readable block containing configuration and essential information, written in YAML.
+1.  **The Meta Block (`qharbox-meta`):** A human-readable block containing configuration, including the source image and its dimensions.
-2.  **The SVG Block (`qharbox-svg`):** Contains all the raw vector data for the annotations, including lines, text, and anchor points.
+2.  **The SVG Block (`qharbox-svg`):** Contains all the 1D anchor data and annotation text, structured within a standard SVG format for rendering.

 ---